 7. Chaperone student tours.

 While it might not seem like a vacation to take your students with you, this is a way to travel for free.
-Tour companies like EF Tours offer teachers a free spot on the tour for every six students that enroll.
+Tour companies often offer teachers a free spot on the tour for every six students that enroll.
 This covers airfare, hotels, and most excursions.
 It could be an excellent way to tour an exotic or dream vacation for free!
-Other companies like Explorica offer a free training trip prior to taking your students.
+Companies like Explorica offer a free training trip prior to taking your students.
 Learn from experienced guides how to lead student trips and have plenty of time to explore on your own.

 8. Visit teacher-discounted attractions.